jewelsofthought/neshama/site/posts/qkab/line.md

 Are these memories that you hold to real?
 Do they not also merge and meld in the flow of time, till what really happened is vague.
 Even the feelings associated with that event will morph, and become more basic&mdash;as in good/bad, pain/pleasure, etc.

 For we must remember that history is seldom a true rendering of events and how they unfolded, always being only the stories by the victors and sometimes the survivors.

+[^1]: Mathematics, based on Greek philosophy, needs two criterion to be able to apply its functionality to the real world.
+The first is to create a closed environment - that is, one that is not influenced by outside criteria.
+A necessary requirement that can never be fully realised, as we have no way of knowing about unknown and/or unmeasurable effects.
+The second is that it must be "static", at least for the purpose of measurement.